jschaefer619/VOSviewer_triplet_translator/README.md

 ```
 Note that your specific input datapath would depend on your specific computer's OS, among other factors.

-Each of these 3 positional arguments corresponds with our input spreadsheet.
+Note that each of these 3 positional arguments above corresponds with our input spreadsheet.

 #### A note on the context arguement

-You will notice there is an optional argument -c or --context.
+You will notice there is an optional argument '-c' or '--context'.

 Users have the option to include basic string metadata to be represented in VOSviewer to supplement the graph vizualization.

-For our above social media example.
-Relevant text based metadata is found as the 'full_post' column.
+For our above social media example, relevant text based metadata is found as the 'full_post' column.
 It would be useful to have this metadata represented in our visualization.

 So, we would type...